erans/thumbla/README.md

 Fetched images can then be manipulated via manipulators such as:
 - **Resize** - resize the image proportionally or not
 - **Fit** - fit the image to a specified size proportionally
-- **Crop** - crop parts of the images ()
+- **Crop** - crop parts of the images
 - **Flip Horizontally**
 - **Flip Vertically**
 - **Rotate** - rotate the image. resize the image to include the complete rotated original image
 - **Shear Horizontally**
 - **Shear Vertically**
+- **Face Crop** - crop an image based on the faces visible in it while keeping the original image aspect ratio.
+Humans recognize and react to faces much more than any other objects.
+Using this manipulator is great for generating thumbnails or focused images that will mostly show the faces in the picture.
+Supported Facial Detection APIs:
+  - AWS Rekognition
+  - Google Vision API (using the facial detection features)
+  - Azure Face API

 ## What's still missing:
 - Additional security features for the various fetchers (support auth for HTTP/S requests)
-- Face cropping manipulator - crop based on existing detected faces (will support Google Vision and Microsoft Face API)
 - Paste - paste another image on top an existing one
 - various images enhancements (brightness, contrast, levels adjustments etc)
 - Recipes - store complex image manipulation recipes and only pass input parameters